-The three recent trips run the number of state-tournament appearances for the A’s up to 22.
-The most memorable came in 1988, when Delano won the Class C championship.
+The most memorable came in 1988 when Delano won the Class C championship.
 The A’s defeated current North Star League foe Maple Plain in the title game.
 Delano’s Dave Ditty was the tournament MVP.

 The state-tournament win in 1988 moved Delano up to Class B, where it played through the 2010 season.
 The A’s moved back to Class C at the start of the 2011 season.